 .assets archive files that are only readable with specialized user hacks.
 There’s nothing close to logical segmentation, and arbitrary on-the-fly patching is a fever dream.

-This article is about sourcemods, but I’m such an adamant believer in the logical file approach that I want to talk about the game I think did modding best: Blockland.
+This article is about sourcemods, but I’m such an adamant believer in the logical file approach that I want to talk about one of the games I think did modding best: Blockland.

 Look, it’s little baby Giovan

 Blockland used to be one of my favourite games, back when it had an active community.
 It’s a pre-Minecraft Lego-style building game, a bit like Roblox but populated with adults that hated each other.1 I need to write another article about Blockland some day, it was a really interesting experience.
 (Don’t try to play it now, though, it’s been unplayably broken for years.)

 The base game is pretty slim, but driven by a powerful “add-ons” system.
 Add-ons — which were written in TorqueScript2 and packaged in zip files — defined almost every aspect of the game.
 Every block shape, every custom texture, every tool, every weapon, every vehicle, every particle, every scripting trigger.

 The few things the game ships with were themselves add-ons which could be selectively toggled or studied.
 If you wanted to build something for the game, you could just find how Blockland did it, make a copy, and start editing.
 Because the whole game was built around add-ons as first-class members there arose a thriving modding community.
 Users didn’t even have to extract these addons; the game read and assembled everything at runtime.
 This made it them simple to handle and easy to distribute.